sebapersson/PEtab.jl/docs/src/Boehm.md

 ## Where to go from here

-After this tutorial we recommend looking at [Choosing best options for a PEtab problem](@ref best_options).
-We also recommend looking at [Supported gradient and hessian methods](@ref gradient_support).
+Next, we suggest you take a look at the [Choosing best options for a PEtab problem](@ref best_options) guide.
+Additionally, we recommend exploring the [Supported gradient and hessian methods](@ref gradient_support) section.
+In case you want to provide your model-file as a Julia-file instead of an SBML file take a look at [Providing a model as a Julia file instead of an SBML File](@ref Beer_Julia_import).